-- 7.3 Copies of the plan should be kept with the child's medication and also accompany them on any excursions. - 7.4 Where there is a Medical Management Plan, a risk minimisation plan must be developed and informed from the child's Medical Management Plan. - 7.5 Parents are responsible for updating their child's Medical Management Plan/providing a new Plan as necessary.
+- d.
+Outline first aid needed. - e.
+Include contact details of the doctor who signed the plan. - f.
+State when the Plan should be reviewed. - 7.3 Copies of the plan should be kept with the child's medication and accompany them on any excursions. - 7.4 Where there is a Medical Management Plan, a risk minimisation plan must be developed in consultation with families and informed from the child's Medical Management Plan. - 7.5 Parents are responsible for updating their child's Medical Management Plan/providing a new Plan as necessary.
 The Nominated Supervisor will check in with families at least annually around this. - 7.6 Any new information will be attached to the Enrolment Form and kept on file at the service.
 The Nominated Supervisor will ensure information that is displayed about a child's medical conditions is updated.